2012 Rutgers Scarlet Knights football team

 The 2012 Rutgers Scarlet Knights football team represented Rutgers University in the 2012 NCAA Division I FBS football season.
-The Scarlet Knights played their home games at High Point Solutions Stadium in Piscataway, NJ as a member of the Big East Conference.
+The Scarlet Knights played their home games at High Point Solutions Stadium in Piscataway, New Jersey as a member of the Big East Conference.
 This was the first season with Kyle Flood as the head coach, as former head coach Greg Schiano accepted the head coaching position for the Tampa Bay Buccaneers.
 Rutgers finished the season 9–4, 5–2 in Big East play to win the school's first ever Big East Conference football championship, sharing the conference title with Cincinnati, Louisville, and Syracuse.
 Rutgers played in the Russell Athletic Bowl against Virginia Tech losing in overtime 13-10.

+As of 2026, this is Rutgers' last season that they were ranked nationally in the AP Poll.